LESSER KNOWN CAUSES OF BLADDER LEAKAGE... UNVEILED!

 Research suggests that the hormonal changes that occur during the monthly menstrual cycle can impact the functioning of the bladder muscles, thereby contributing to urinary incontinence.

 Incontinence can disrupt everyday life if left untreated.
-Comforts by Cottons offers a solution to avoid the hassle, expense, and inconvenience of shopping for continence management products.
-With our personalized service and home delivery of high-quality natural cotton pads, you can enjoy peace of mind.
+Comforts offers a solution to avoid the hassle, expense and inconvenience of shopping for products.
+With our personalized service and home delivery of high-quality, natural cotton pads, you can enjoy peace of mind. 😇

-Our trusted Comforts range caters to women of all ages who experience urinary incontinence.
+Our trusted Comforts range caters to women of all ages who experience bladder leakage.
 Whether you have a light, medium or very heavy flow, you will find the perfect product for easy and convenient everyday continence management.

-Plus, our products are made with 100% natural cotton, making them breathable, ultra-absorbent, kind to your skin and most importantly comfortable!
+Plus, our pads are made with 100% natural cotton, making them breathable, ultra-absorbent, kind to your skin and most importantly comfortable!